MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/servicing-profile.md

 ### Settings

-The servicing profile provides additional settings for your Microsoft 365 Apps, such as setting an update deadline to ensure updates are installed after they are downloaded, and setting update exclusion dates to prevent devices from downloading updates during specified dates.
+The servicing profile provides additional settings for your Microsoft 365 Apps, such as setting an update deadline to ensure updates are installed after they’re downloaded, and setting update exclusion dates to prevent devices from downloading updates during specified dates.

 #### Set an update deadline